rohith1125/Prado/README.md

 ### Interpreter
 `Prado.py` is a ~~WIP~~(done!)
 Python interpreter for `Windows 10` that translates between Prado, BF and text.

-The text-to-BF functionality is thanks to [this `Stack Exchange` post](https://codereview.stackexchange.com/questions/179492/text-to-brainfuck-translator).
-Long texts may take a while to encode, but it should get there eventually.
+The text-to-BF (and therefore text-to-Prado) functionality is thanks to [this `Stack Exchange` post](https://codereview.stackexchange.com/questions/179492/text-to-brainfuck-translator).
+Long texts may take a while to encode and decode, but it should get there eventually.
 Probably.

+Please note that text-to-BF and text-to-Prado are not optimised.
+I've never been good at [golf](https://code.golf).

+Also, please remove comments from BF/Prado code before running.
+The interpreter currently fails to convert invalid BF/Prado characters.
+This will likely not be addressed.

 ### Dependencies
 The interpreter requires the following `Python 3` modules: